Vector bundle: K-theory

 $$[B] = [A] + [C]$$ in topological K-theory.
 KO-theory is a version of this construction which considers real vector bundles.
 K-theory with compact supports can also be defined, as well as higher K-theory groups.

 The famous periodicity theorem of Raoul Bott asserts that the K-theory of any space X is isomorphic to that of the S^{2}X, the double suspension of X.

 In algebraic geometry, one considers the K-theory groups consisting of coherent sheaves on a scheme X, as well as the K-theory groups of vector bundles on the scheme with the above equivalence relation.
-The two constructs are the same provided that the underlying scheme is smooth.
+The two constructs are naturally isomorphic provided that the underlying scheme is smooth.